 It is impossible to know what the future holds with regard to the virus, both for our company and in the broader sense.
 There are many uncertainties regarding the current coronavirus pandemic, and the Company is closely monitoring the impact of the pandemic on all aspects of its business, including how it will impact its customers, vendors, and business partners.
-While the pandemic did not materially adversely affect the Company's financial results and business operations in the Company's first fiscal quarter ended March 31, 2020, we are unable to predict the impact that COVID-19 will have on its financial position and operating results due to numerous uncertainties.
+It is difficult to know if the pandemic has materially impacted the results of operations, and we are unable to predict the impact that COVID-19 will have on our financial position and operating results due to numerous uncertainties.
 The Company expects to continue to assess the evolving impact of the COVID-19 pandemic and intends to make adjustments accordingly, if necessary.

-RESULTS OF OPERATIONS FOR THE THREE AND NINE MONTH PERIOD ENDED
+RESULTS OF OPERATIONS FOR THE THREE MONTH PERIOD ENDED

-March 31, 2020 and March 31, 2019.
+September 30, 2020 and 2019.

-For the three months ended March 31, 2020 and March 31, 2019 we had Net Revenues (Net Revenues are defined as Gross Sales, less Slotting Fees) of \$119,475 and \$159,575 respectively and incurred an operating loss of \$867,427 and \$294,174 respectively.
-The decrease in reported revenues does not reflect a reduction in Gross Sales from the previous period.
-In the three months ended March 31, 2020, the Company recorded Gross Sales of \$281,284, the highest quarterly gross sales in company history.
+For the three months ended September 30, 2020 and 2019 we had Net Revenues (Net Revenues are defined as Gross Sales, less Slotting Fees, Sales Discounts, and certain other revenue reductions) of \$126,983 and \$46,497 respectively and incurred an operating loss of \$536,043 and \$294,777 respectively.

+In the three months ended September 30, 2020, the Company recorded Gross Sales of \$319,324, the highest quarterly gross sales in company history.
 Accounting standards require exclusion on the income statement of Gross Sales made to a customer to whom the Company is paying slotting fees (slotting fees are fees occasionally charged by retailers and distributors to add a new product into their product assortment).
 In those situations, the Gross Sales number is reduced, dollar for dollar, by the slotting fees, until the total cost of the slotting is covered.
 These slotting fees do not appear on the income statement as an expense.
 Rather, Slotting Fees, along with Sales Discounts, are applied against Gross Sales, resulting in Net Revenue, as shown below.
 The netting of Gross Sales against slotting and sales discounts, as described and shown below, results in the Net Revenue number at the top of the income statement.
 This is not a reflection of the amount of product shipped to customers, but rather a function of the way certain sales are accounted for when those sales are made to customers who are charging slotting fees.